OPEN HEART SURGERY – The Value of Museum Collections

 9-12 November 2017 | Ghent, Belgium

 From 9-12 November 2017, Ghent will be home to NEMO’s 25th Annual Conference and birthday event!
-For three days, NEMO gathers representatives from European national museum organisations, museum experts, and policy makers and stakeholders from the European cultural sector to exchange expertise, discuss, liaise and network.
+For four days, NEMO gathers representatives from European national museum organisations, museum experts, and policy makers and stakeholders from the European cultural sector to exchange expertise, discuss, liaise and network.

 Collections are at the heart of museums.
 As their core and basis, NEMO wants to take an open look at how museums operate with their collections nowadays.
 How do museums make their heart beat, how is it connected to other organs in the museum-body and to society?